notofonts/noto-docs/src/miniarticles/NotoSerifNyiakengPuachueHmong.md

 Noto Serif Nyiakeng Puachue Hmong is a serif design for texts in the Nyiakeng Puachue Hmong script.

-Noto Serif Nyiakeng Puachue Hmong has multiple weights, contains 76 glyphs, 2 OpenType features, and supports 75 characters: Nyiakeng Puachue Hmong.
+Noto Serif Nyiakeng Puachue Hmong has multiple weights, contains 76 glyphs, 2 OpenType features, and supports 75 characters from the Unicode block : Nyiakeng Puachue Hmong.

 ## Supported writing systems